Dcerverizzo/Dcerverizzo/README.md

-### Hi there 👋

-I'm Daniel.
-I love building things and discovery new ways using coding :raised_hands:

-🔭 I’m currently working on [@cobrefacil](https://www.cobrefacil.com.br/)

-📫 How to reach me:
+# About

+👋 Hi there!

-[![Connect on LinkedIn](https://img.shields.io/badge/--linkedin?label=LinkedIn&logo=LinkedIn&style=social)](https://www.linkedin.com/in/daniel-cerverizzo/)
+I'm Daniel, an avid builder and coding enthusiast 🚀 [![Connect on LinkedIn](https://img.shields.io/badge/--linkedin?label=LinkedIn&logo=LinkedIn&style=social)](https://www.linkedin.com/in/daniel-cerverizzo/)

----

-JavaScript developer focused on client-side and user interfaces with over 6 years of experience.
-Skilled and versatile in creating websites or web applications using regular (HTML/CSS/JS) or advanced technologies as Vue.
+🔭 Currently making an impact at [@cobrefacil](https://github.com/cobrefacil)

+💻 With over eight years of experience as a Full Stack Developer and Technical Leader, I specialize in shaping dynamic client-side experiences and steering projects toward success.
+From foundational technologies like HTML/CSS/JS to advanced frameworks such as React and NodeJS, I thrive on bringing ideas to life through code.

-Always driven performance, code quality, tests and good practices.
- Focused on writing progressive web apps that are backward compatible, modern, maintainable with readable code and good performance.
+✨ Committed to excellence in performance, code quality, testing, and best practices across all my projects.
+My passion lies in crafting progressive web apps—backward compatible, modern, maintainable, with readable code, and optimal performance.

-Also experienced using NodeJS, php, ruby.
+## Professional Background

+I've been a Full Stack Professional for over 8 years, taking on the role of a Technical Leader in challenging web projects.
+My expertise lies in developing robust and scalable solutions, from conceptualization to implementation, utilizing the latest technologies and best practices.

-# Skills
+## Technical Skills

- - Javascript, jQuery, Node.js, VueJS, React
- - MySQL, MongoDB, MariaDB
- - CSS3, HTML5, SASS/LESS,  Linux, Apache,
- - GIT, Docker, AWS
- - Php, Ruby
+- Full Stack Development with a focus on JavaScript (Node.js, React, Vue.js).
+- User Experience (UX) and User Interface (UI) Design.
+- Architecture and Implementation of Technological Solutions.
+- Performance Optimization and Scalability.
+- Collaboration and Management of Technical Teams.
+- Mentoring and Professional Development.

+## Professional Achievements

+I've worked multifunctional teams in different types of projects, delivering impactful results.
+I've also developed and implemented innovative solutions to optimize internal processes, enhancing operational efficiency.

+Let's connect!
+Excited to collaborate and build something extraordinary together! 🤝✨

 ## About me